prep/wasmexec/README.md

 If your runtime exposes the memory as a `[]byte` (as wasmer and wasmtime do) then you can easily use the `NewMemory()` function to satisfy this interface.
 If not, a custom implementation needs to be written (like wazero).

 ## 2. Optional implementation
-Your wrapper struct can also implement additional methods that are called when applicable.
+The above-mentioned instance wrapper may also implement additional methods for extra functionality.

 ### 2.1.
 Debug logging
 If the `debugLogger` interface is implemented, `Debug()` is called with debug messages.
 This is only useful when you're debugging issues with this package.